 We decided to put together a roadside emergency checklist that you can use to refer to while building your emergency kit for your vehicle.
 Just check off the items you’ve already purchased on your list and placed in your kit.

-You can download this checklist by sharing this article on one of the social platforms listed below.
-Once you share it, the link to download it will appear.
-Just right-click, select “Save Link as…” or “Save link…” and save it to your desktop.
+You can download this checklist by by right-clicking, select “Save Link as…” or “Save link…” and save it to your desktop.

 Ron became the company president of E & L Service, Inc. in 1991 at the request of his grand-parents.
 With an automotive and heavy equipment background, Ron's focus is to bring the highest quality repair & towing services to Lapeer residents.